BIKRAMADITTYA/COVID-Clinical-Trials-EDA-Dashboard/README.md

 # How to Run the Project (Python EDA)

-To replicate the Python EDA and generate the output files:
+How replicate the Python EDA and generate the output files:

 1.  **Clone the repository:**